Halochkin/CustomWebComponents/EventComposition/formEvent/doc/1_checkValidity().md

 ## `.setCustomValidity()`

-On the `invalid` event there is a special method for setting the user feedback message on the native user feedback element: `.setCustomValidity()`.

-If an `invalid` event activated, the browser will display an error message stored in the `validationMessage` property of the target.
-The _only way_ to change its value is to call `setCustomValidity()` with the message text as an argument value.
+Browsers that have native validation alerts create their own messages that appear on screen; for example, submitting an empty input that has the required attribute applied displays the message “Please fill in this field” in Firefox or “Please fill out this field” in Chrome.
+The `validationMessage` property holds this message when the field is in an `invalid` state (which fires "invalid: event).If the value of the field is valid, the `validationMessage` property is an empty string.

+It is _only way_ to change its value.
 To make sure that it is impossible use other methods to determine the new value of error message, consider a demo.
 In the first case we try to use `.defineProperty()` method to change the `validationMessage` value, but the browser will ignore it and display the default message.
 The second method uses `setCustomValidity()` and changes the text of the message causing the browser to display the new value correctly.

 ```html
 <form>